 2. Paddle in a lake

 Just like rivers, you won’t have to go too far to find a lake in Ireland to paddle around.
 Lakes are usually quite still which is perfect for SUPing.
 Remember, lakes can get very deep in parts – always wear a life vest or buoyancy aid in water.
 Avoid any hazards like rocks or reeds in the water.

 3. Paddle in the sea

 Ah the sea, when it’s calm and warm our ocean is an amazing place to SUP.
 In Ireland though, the perfect conditions are rare.
-If you do decide to paddle in the sea be mindful of your surroundings.
+If you decide to paddle in the sea be mindful of your surroundings.
 Watch out for rocks above/below the waterline and other potential hazards.
 The current in the sea is strong and dangerous so don’t venture out too far unless you are comfortable in water.
 Watch out for underwater and rip currents.
 Investing in a wet suit might not be the worst idea if you intend sea SUPing.